Procedure: Work health and safety committees and representatives

 Training for WHS Committee members and HSRs

-- WHS Committee training is recommended for WHS committee members.
+- WHS Committee training is required for WHS committee members.

-- HSRs are required to attend 5 days of training in work health and safety practices and a one day refresher training course every year.
+- HSRs are entitled to attend 5 days of training in work health and safety practices and refresher training course every year.
 This training shall be delivered by a provider approved by Comcare.
 However, it is the HSR’s decision on whether to attend the training or not.

 - Training records are maintained as per the WHS training procedure.